RBF-HS: Recursive Best-First Hitting Set Search: Evaluation

-One such domain is ontology and knowledge base\footnote{We will use the terms \emph{ontology} and \emph{knowledge base} interchangeably throughout this section.
-For the purposes of this paper, we consider both to be finite sets of axioms expressed in some monotonic logic, cf.\ $\mo$ in Sec.~\ref{sec:basics}.} debugging, where practitioners and experts from the field usually\footnote{The discussed requirements have been elicited in discussions with ontologists with whom we are collaborating to develop and customize our ontology debugging tool \emph{OntoDebug} \cite{schekotihin2018protege,DBLP:conf/foiks/SchekotihinRS18} to match its users' needs.}, and especially in critical applications of ontologies such as medicine \cite{rector2011getting}, want a debugger to output exactly the faulty axioms that really explain the observed faults in the ontology (\emph{soundness} and \emph{completeness}) at the end of a debugging session.
-In addition, experts often wish to perpetually monitor the most promising fault explanation throughout the debugging process (\emph{best-first property}) with the intention to stop the session early if they recognize the fault.
+One such domain is ontology and knowledge base\footnote{ We use the terms \emph{ontology} and \emph{knowledge base} interchangeably in this section.
+For the purposes of this paper, we consider both to be finite sets of axioms expressed in some monotonic logic, cf.\ $\mo$ in Sec.~\ref{sec:basics}.} debugging, where practitioners and experts from the field usually\footnote{ The discussed requirements emerged from discussions with ontologists whom we interviewed (e.g., in the course of a tool demo at the Int’l Conference on Biological Ontology 2018) in order to develop and customize our ontology debugging tool \emph{OntoDebug} \cite{schekotihin2018protege,DBLP:conf/foiks/SchekotihinRS18} to match its users' needs.}, and especially in critical applications of ontologies such as medicine \cite{rector2011getting}, want a debugger to output exactly the faulty axioms that really explain the observed faults in the ontology (\emph{soundness} and \emph{completeness}) at the end of a debugging session.
+In addition, experts often wish to perpetually monitor the most promising fault explanations throughout the debugging process (\emph{best-first property}) with the intention to stop the session early if they recognize the fault.
 As was recently studied by \cite{rodler2020mbd_sampling}, the use of best-first algorithms often also involves efficiency gains in debugging as opposed to other strategies.
-Apart from that, it is a big advantage for users of knowledge-based systems to have a debugging solution that works out of the box for different logical languages and with different logical reasoners (\emph{general applicability}, cf. \emph{black-box} property in Sec.~\ref{sec:classifying_diag_comp_methods}).
-The reasons for this are that \emph{(i)}~ontologies are formulated in a myriad of different (Description) logics \cite{DLHandbook} with the aim to achieve the required expressivity for each ontology domain of interest at the least cost for inference, and \emph{(ii)}~highly specialized reasoners exist for different logics (cf., e.g., \cite{kazakov2014}), and being able to flexibly switch to the most efficient reasoner for a particular debugging problem can bring significant performance improvements.
+Apart from that, it is a big advantage for users of knowledge-based systems to have a debugging solution that works out of the box for different logical languages and with different logical reasoners (\emph{general applicability}, cf.\ \emph{black-box} property in Sec.~\ref{sec:classifying_diag_comp_methods}).
+The reasons for this are that \emph{(i)}~ontologies are formulated in a myriad of different (Description) logics \cite{DLHandbook} with the aim to achieve the required expressivity for each ontology domain of interest at the least cost for inference, and \emph{(ii)}~highly specialized reasoners exist for different logics (cf., e.g., \cite{baader2005tractable,kazakov2014}), and being able to flexibly switch to the most efficient reasoner for a particular debugging problem can bring significant performance improvements \cite{romero2012more}.